twitocode/Tantalum/content/University/What helps me to study.md

 ## Confusion
 I am starting to think that my sleep has little to do with why i cant work.
 During lectures i am trying not to sleep.
 At certain study spots i am very tired.
 But when i went to the health science centre at night i was able to study for 1:30 straight.
 But sometimes i cant study at this place because once again, i feel tired. it is very inconsistent.

+### Hypothesis
+What if i am just hungy? no food = no chemical energy = tired no matter what